dctang4/Instagram-Quote/instagram-quotes.md

 ### Install and use the following tools:
   * [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) : Use ColorZilla to elicit the font colors from the provided images

-### Additionally, create a accounts for the following sites:
+### Additionally, create accounts for the following sites if you have not done so already:
 - [Unsplash](https://unsplash.com/)
 - [Cloudinary](https://cloudinary.com/)